MMControl: Unified Multi-Modal Control for Joint Audio-Video Generation

 \subsection{Architecture}

-\textbf{Dual-Stream Bypass Architecture.} To effectively integrate MMCU signals while strictly preserving the integrity of pre-trained generative priors, we introduce the Dual-Stream Bypass mechanism.
-This architecture leverages parallel trainable branches to encode multi-modal hints, facilitating their targeted injection into the frozen Joint DiT backbone for precise conditional control.
+\textbf{Dual-Stream Bypass Architecture.} To integrate MMCU signals while preserving pre-trained generative priors, we introduce the Dual-Stream Bypass mechanism.
+This architecture uses parallel trainable branches to encode multi-modal hints for targeted injection into the frozen Joint DiT backbone for precise conditional control.

 \textbf{Dual-Stream Context Projection.} To effectively integrate MMCU signals, we propose a modality-specific projection mechanism.
 For each modality $m \in \{v, a\}$, the control sequence $\mathcal{U}_m$ and binary mask $M_m$ are concatenated along the channel dimension: